 In terms of qualifying for a pro bono attorney, the general rule of thumb is you must make no more than 125 percent of the federal poverty level.

-Finding an attorney that will provide free legal services is not as hard as you would think.
+Finding local pro bono personal injury attorney law offices who provide free car accident lawyers and legal services is not as hard as you would think.
 The American Bar Association offers free information for an attorney that will provide pro bono services on its website.
-You can see that by visiting AmericanBar.org/groups/center-pro-bono/ or just click here.
+You can see that by visiting AmericanBar.org/groups/center-pro-bono/ or just click here to immediately connect you with a pro bono accident lawyer nearest your location.

 Do Plaintiffs Need Pro Bono Attorneys?